 The Food Safety Law establishes the Sectorial Food Safety Commission (COMPIAL).
-The purpose is to coordinate public-private sector activity ensuring compliance with the provisions of the Food Safety Law.
+The purpose is to coordinate public-private sector activity ensuring compliance with the Food Safety Law.
 The Ministries of Agriculture, Health, and Production form the Sectorial Food Safety Commission.